-D.2.6 Disabling the Module Function Table
+E.2.6 Disabling the Module Function Table

 Modules that inherit from an interface (such as GateHwi, which inherits from IGate) by default have a generated function table that is used in supporting abstract handles for instances.
 For example, an API takes a handle to an IGate as one of its parameters.
 Because the type of the gate is abstract, it must use a function table to access the module functions for that gate.
+Likewise, several Memory module APIs expect an IHeap Handle as an parameter.